samtmorgan/super-potato/README.md

 ## 🎯 Goal

-This project was created to get some more experience with Next.js and Tailwind CSS.
+This project was created with the aim to gain additional experience with Next.js, Tailwind CSS and other tool.
 It is a simple weather app that shows the current weather.
 The data is fetched from the [OpenWeatherMap API](https://openweathermap.org/api).
 Geocoding is currently done with the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview).

 ## 📝 Planned Features

 - [ ] 5 day forecast
 - [ ] 16 day forecast
-- [ ] Geocoding with OpenStreetMap
+- [ ] Migrate to alternative geocoding service
 - [ ] Reverse geocoding
 - [ ] Text field location search as alternative to geolocation API
 - [ ] Climate change impact data